We treat a patient every minute,

-In contemporary wars, 90% of the victims are civilians.
-They are women, children, and men guilty of having found themselves in the wrong place at the wrong time.
-We know who they are: we see them every day in our hospitals.
+In contemporary wars, 90% of victims are civilians – men, women and children whose only crime is finding themselves in the wrong place at the wrong time.
+We know them well: we see them every day in our hospitals.

 We care for people

-Therefore, we provide our patients with a safe, clean, beautiful, and well-kept environment; with modern, efficient, and environmentally-friendly facilities; with three meals a day…
+Therefore, we provide our patients with a safe, clean, beautiful, and well-kept environment, with modern, efficient, and environmentally-friendly facilities, guaranteeing three meals a day…

 We provide training and employment opportunities

-By sharing experience and knowledge, we want to promote the growth and sustainability of national health systems and help those who have been marginalised by their communities.
+By sharing experience and knowledge, we want to promote the growth and sustainability of national health systems.

 We pursue a human rights-based medicine

 We bring healthcare of excellence to Africa

-Free and high-quality care are the foundations of the healthcare model that the members of our network work to implement in their Countries.
+Free treatment and medical excellence are the foundations of the healthcare model that the members of our network are working to implement in their countries.